Skip to main content

 • Poor choice for keto or fasting

 HumanN is a company with a catalog centered on beets.
-It offers powders, gummies, and tablets, nearly all of which have beets as their main ingredients.
+It offers powders, gummies, and tablets, nearly all of which have beets as their main ingredient.
 There’s a drink mix that focuses on greens, some turmeric chews, and a couple of vitamin supplements, but the rest of the products are beet-forward.

 Taste and mixability